Llanrwst: Education

 Ysgol Dyffryn Conwy, previously Llanrwst Grammar School, is a bilingual secondary school with about 790 pupils.
 According to the latest inspection report by Estyn, it has a GCSE pass rate of 71 per cent (based on five GCSEs, grades A–C), putting the school in equal 24th place, just outside the top 10 per cent of secondary schools in Wales.
 It is also the second best-performing secondary school in Conwy, behind Eirias High School in Colwyn Bay.

 There is a Christian-based youth club in Seion Chapel called Clwb Cyfeillion.

 Sport

 Llanrwst hosts Llanrwst United FC, with two senior teams.
 The first plays in the Welsh Alliance League and the reserves in Clwyd League Division 2.
 The club has a junior section of eight teams, playing in the Aberconwy and Colwyn League.
 Llanrwst Cricket Club plays in the North Wales Premier Cricket League.
 Since 2012, there has been an annual half marathon round the town.

+The third stage of the Tour of Britain Women's cycle race passed through Llanrwst in 2026.